jmiao24/personal_website/content/photo.md

 ### In rainbows from Radiohead
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/In_Rainbows.jpg?raw=true)
-In rainbows is my favorite album for Radiohead.
+In rainbows is my favorite album of Radiohead.
 Weird Fishes/ Arpeggi is always considerd the best love song for me!
 There is a live show for this album called ["In Rainbows From the Basement"](https://www.youtube.com/watch?v=DWuAn6C8Mfc).
+Hope you enjoy it!

+###TBA